How to vote on polling day and find out where your polling station is.

 If your name is on the electoral register, you will receive a poll card a few weeks before the election day.
 This will tell you when and where you can vote.
 This card is for information only - if you lose it or forget it you can still vote.

-On election day, you need to go to your local polling station where you will be issued with a ballot paper.
+On election day, you need to go to your local polling station, show your ID and you will be issued with a ballot paper.

 At most elections, you simply take your ballot paper into a booth, put a mark on the ballot paper next to the name of the candidate or candidates you want to vote for and put your paper in the ballot box.
 That is all there is to it.